 One female student said that she was inappropriately touched by a local student facilitator on an overseas field course.
 Despite reporting the incident to a lecturer, she heard nothing back.
 “I feel forgotten, and without closure, this continues to haunt me years later.
 This was only one of my experiences with assault at university.
 I’ve been groped, raped, but this one still hurts the most because I gave it my all to seek help, but apparently it still wasn’t enough”, she said, adding: “I cannot describe to you the pain and trauma it puts you through to even think about it, let alone find the courage to tell someone once.”

 Another female student said that she was sexually harassed by a lecturer whom she had been warned about.
 She described how he “kept turning up at student party events, including house parties” and groped her on multiple occasions.
-She didn’t report her experience to the university, adding: “There are a lot of ‘Have you got proof?’ questions, and with friends being unsuccessful in actually having the university’s backing in these situations, it never seemed worth the hassle.”
+She did not report her experience to the university, adding: “There are a lot of ‘Have you got proof?’ questions, and with friends being unsuccessful in actually having the university’s backing in these situations, it never seemed worth the hassle.”

 On the university’s handling of their report, one student “felt like they just did it to tick a box and didn’t actually want to do anything about it”.
-A student who graduated last year said that they didn’t feel safe at university, adding: “The university doesn’t care about sexual assault and has hushed up every occasion I’ve heard about.”
+A student who graduated last year said that they did not feel safe at university, adding: “The university doesn’t care about sexual assault and has hushed up every occasion I’ve heard about.”
 “The university should publicly share information on sexual assault and misconduct”, said another.

 In response to this article, Falmouth University and the University of Exeter gave the Anchor a joint statement: “We are horrified to read these experiences of students in our community.
 The safety, security and wellbeing of our students is a priority for both institutions.
 We are clear that any harassment, assault, abuse or violence on our campuses will not be tolerated, all reports will be swiftly investigated and we have disciplinary processes in place to deal with anyone found guilty of such offences.